UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 _Sensitive: Moderate_

 The study design raises a number of issues regarding sensitivity of data, namely that Airbnb users did not consent to their data being shared with researchers or Mechanical Turk workers.
 However, the study did undergo Institutional Review Board approval, which offers some level of assurance that appropriate measures were taken.
-(Edelman et al. 2017, 1) Nevertheless, the authors do not elaborate on any anonymization measures they used during the data collection or analysis process.
+(Edelman et al. 2017, 1) Nevertheless, the authors do not elaborate on any anonymizing measures they used during the data collection or analysis process.

 _Validity: Moderate_

 The robust experimental design and numerous validation of methods (e.g., the pre-experiment survey to confirm the "white"/"black" character of names) allow us to conclude this study has strong internal validity.
 (Edelman et al. 2017, 5) Participants were contacted only once, and no subjects had a listing in multiple cities, thus ensuring no subject received multiple treatments.
 (Ibid, 6) In terms of construct validity, the study design clearly maps the variables of interest (race, discrimination) onto treatments (receipt of inquiry from black or white individual).
 Thus, we can say that the study also has strong construct validity.
 However, where the study's validity is weakest is its external validity.
 Due to Airbnb shutting down the researchers' scrapers, the sample was not of the size originally intended, and only in a smaller subset of cities than originally planned.
-Moreover, it is difficult to say if the researchers' results would generalize to other accomodation markets, given Airbnb's unique character relative to its competitors.
+Moreover, it is difficult to say if the researchers' results would generalize to other accommodation markets, given Airbnb's unique character relative to its competitors.

 _Heterogeneity of Treatment Effects: Strong_

-The study powerfully leverages hetergeneity of treatment effects to study sub-populations of subjects who receive treatment.
+The study powerfully leverages heterogeneity of treatment effects to study sub-populations of subjects who receive treatment.
 For example, by using profile pages and pictures from previous guests, the researchers were able to identify hosts who have had a black guest stay at their property.
 (Edelman et al., 2) Using this as a control, the researchers found that discrimination essentially "disappears", which implies discrimination is found mostly among a specific subset of the population.
 (Ibid) In general, the study's substantial set of variables for both subjects and treatment allows for a number of nuanced analyses.

 _Causal Mechanisms: Moderate_